localstack/localstack-blog.github.io/content/2024-02-28-making-connecting-to-localstack-easier/index.md

 For example, application code running on the host triggers a Lambda function, which in turn invokes more AWS services.
 In this situation, there is not one single hostname that can be reached from a Lambda function (which runs in a separate Docker container) and the host machine.

+{{< img-simple src="localstack-lambda-ecs-docker-ec2.png" alt="An architecture diagram showing the logos of LocalStack, Lambda, EC2, ECS and Docker">}}

 As usual, our community has been very resourceful in trying to solve this problem.
 One idea was to connect their application containers to the host network (`--network host`) or by making requests to `host.docker.internal:4566` when using Docker Desktop.
 In some cases, using the host networking solves the problem, but it causes other problems: